troglobit/sntpd/README.md

     ENABLE_DEBUG
     ENABLE_REPLAY
     USE_OBSOLETE_GETTIMEOFDAY
-    PRECISION_SIOCGSTAMP

-Try it first without changing the default: that will give you a full- featured ntpclient, that uses modern POSIX time functions, and works reasonably with any Linux kernel.
-There are comments in `ntpclient.c` that you should read before experimenting with `PRECISION_SIOCGSTAMP`.
+Try it first without changing the default: that will give you a full- featured ntpclient that uses modern POSIX time functions and works reasonably with any Linux kernel.

 Troubleshooting